CitizenTen/cse15l-lab-reports-/lab-report-1-week-2.md

 * Under Settings go and create custom command to run bash command when button 3 is pressed.
 * Then add extra keystrock of enter once bash is run.
 * Press button 3 on mouse and it runs!
-* One click/button required to sign in.
+* One click/button required to sign in and then run specified command.
 * Magic!